-1. Naming a health care power of attorney, who can advocate for your care when you may not be able to
+1. Naming a Health Care Proxy, who can advocate for your care when you may not be able to

-An advance directive can also include your status as an organ donor, and whether or not you would like to be resuscitated if your heart or breathing should stop (in other words, if you have a Do Not Resuscitate order).
+An advance directive can also include your status as an organ donor, and whether or not you would like to be resuscitated if your heart or breathing should stop -- in other words, if you have a Do Not Resuscitate (DNR) order.

 Reasons For Creating One